 When we feel disgust we tend to reject those things that cause this emotion by blocking contact, avoiding them or physically removing them.
 We can cover our nose or mouth to protect us.
 Other people touch their throat or face, or exclaim words like “yuck” or others.

-The impact of emotions in the body
+What is the impact of emotions in the body?

 Emotions produce major changes in the body.
 They send signals to the muscles and organs, accelerate or lower the heart and respiratory rate.
 Emotions can also have a determining impact on pain tolerance or pleasure.
 Fear can increase the pain felt, love can enhance the pleasure felt when touched or hugged by the partner.

 Emotions are manifested by the appearance of sensations in certain areas of the body.
 According to a study involving 700 people, a universal map of emotions felt in the body was built.

 In the picture below we have two rows of colored silhouettes.
 The first row shows the physical activation and deactivation of the basic emotions I have described above (anger, fear, disgust, happiness, sadness, surprise, neutral – in the order of the image from left to right).
 On the second row, it is shown the activation and deactivation for emotions or complex emotional states (anxiety, love, depression, contempt, pride, shame, envy).